Skip to content

 try{

-// It will be called srvEcho
+// it will be called srvEcho

 orb.resolve_initial_references("NameService");